 Bro.
 Frank Bottom was possessed of many amiable qualities.
 He had an honest, upright heart, ever disdaining to do an evil action; full of manly independence, he loved to preserve his freedom to the utmost, allowing all persons the same right.
 He has gone to his rest esteemed and regretted, for he was held in high reputation by many who knew him.
 He died on 23rd October and was interred at Thornhill Parish Church.
 I have mused beside his grave more than once since then and I am hoping by-and-by to meet him on the other shore.
 Brothers, sisters, – “we shall meet him ‘mid the holy and the blest”.

 The tribute is rather romanticised, but does give us some insight into the life and times of Frank Bottom.

 Frank had died at the age of 30, when Frank and Amelia’s only remaining child was five years old.
-Five years after Frank’s death, his widow, Amelia had another child, Clara Bottom, to Thomas Adamson, born in 1880.
+Five years after Frank’s death, in 1880, his widow, Amelia had another child, Clara Bottom, to Thomas Adamson.
 Amelia went on to marry Thomas, who already had five children from a previous marriage, and they had another child together, Harriet Adamson, born in 1884.
 Clara took the name Adamson, but Annie continued to have the name “Bottom”.
 Annie continued to live with the Adamson family along with her step-brothers and step-sisters and two half sisters.

 Annie looked after her father’s bible and the memorial to her father until she passed it on, in old age, to her grandson Stanley.
 Little did she know how much information she had salvaged for us over a hundred years later.